azheng5/autopilot-stack/README.md

-# gncion
-GNC monorepo for electric propulsion (EP) spacecraft in LEO.
+GNC monorepo for electric propulsion spacecraft in LEO.

+### Requirements
+- GMAT R2022a